Wiki · Concept · Last reviewed June 25, 2026

 A simplified GRPO step begins with a prompt.
 The current or old policy samples several completions for that prompt.
 Each completion is scored by a reward source.
 For verifiable tasks, the reward may come from a rule-based checker: did the final answer match the known answer, did the code pass tests, or did the output follow a required format?

 The rewards for the completions are then compared inside the group.
-A completion that scores above the group's mean receives a positive advantage; one that scores below the group receives a negative advantage.
-Some implementations divide by the group's reward standard deviation, while later work and tooling discuss alternative scaling choices because reward normalization can introduce difficulty or length biases.
+In the basic description, a completion that scores above the group's mean receives a positive advantage, while one below the group receives a negative advantage; some implementations divide by the group's reward standard deviation.
+Tooling and later papers now expose alternatives because standard-deviation scaling and token-level normalization can create difficulty or length biases.

-The model is updated to increase the probability of relatively successful completions and decrease the probability of relatively unsuccessful ones, while clipping and optional KL penalties constrain how far the policy can drift from a reference policy.
-In Hugging Face TRL's explanation, the method can be broken into generating completions, computing advantage, estimating KL divergence, and computing the loss.
+The model is updated to increase the probability of relatively successful completions and decrease the probability of relatively unsuccessful ones, while clipping, KL penalties, or related loss choices constrain how far the policy can drift from a reference policy.
+Hugging Face TRL describes the training loop as generating completions, computing advantage, estimating KL divergence, and computing the loss.

-The important conceptual point is that GRPO can learn from comparative evidence produced by the model itself.
+The important conceptual point is that GRPO learns from comparative evidence produced by the model itself.
 It does not need a human to rank every pair.
-It needs prompts, sampled completions, reward signals, and enough compute to turn those signals into policy updates.
+It needs prompts, sampled completions, reward signals, sampling diversity, and enough compute to turn those signals into policy updates.
+When the reward is brittle, the method learns the brittleness too.

 DeepSeek-R1